accetto/headless-drawing-g3/docker/xfce-inkscape/README-dockerhub.md

 Clicking on the version sticker badge reveals more information about the actual configuration of the image.

+### Ports

+Following **TCP** ports are exposed by default:

+- **5901** is used for access over **VNC**
+- **6901** is used for access over [noVNC][novnc]

+These default ports and also some other parameters can be overridden several ways as it is described in the [sibling image README file][sibling-readme-xfce].

+### Volumes

+The containers do not create or use any external volumes by default.

+Both **named volumes** and **bind mounts** can be used.
+More about volumes can be found in [Docker documentation][docker-doc] (e.g. [Manage data in Docker][docker-doc-managing-data]).

+## Using headless containers

+More information about using headless containers can be found in the [full-length README][this-readme-full] file on GitHub.

+### Overriding VNC/noVNC parameters

+This image supports several ways of overriding the VNC/noVNV parameters.
+The [sibling image README file][sibling-readme-xfce] describes how to do it.

+### Startup options and help

+The startup options and help are also described in the [sibling image README file][sibling-readme-xfce].

 ### More information

 More information about these images can be found in the [full-length README][this-readme-full] file on GitHub.

+## Issues, Wiki and Discussions

+If you have found a problem or you just have a question, please check the [Issues][this-issues], the [sibling Issues][sibling-issues] and the [sibling Wiki][sibling-wiki] first.
+Please do not overlook the closed issues.

+If you do not find a solution, you can file a new issue.
+The better you describe the problem, the bigger the chance it'll be solved soon.

+If you have a question or an idea and you don't want to open an issue, you can use the [sibling Discussions][sibling-discussions].

+## Credits

+Credit goes to all the countless people and companies, who contribute to open source community and make so many dreamy things real.

 ***